DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 ### Short Version
 Before you start to work on something, fork this repo, clone the repository, and then make a new branch for your feature.

-As you implement changes, commit them to your local branch, ideally following the [style guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md).
+As you implement changes, commit them to your local branch, ideally following our [style guide](https://github.com/DataKind-DC/capital-nature-ingest/blob/master/.github/STYLE-GUIDE.md).
 When you're ready, push that branch to GitHub and then make a pull request.
-Then await review and, if necessary, make push more changes.
+Then await review and, if necessary, push some more changes.

 ### Long Version
 #### Writing your Code

 1. Fork the repository

 Go to the project's [homepage](https://github.com/DataKind-DC/capital-nature-ingest) and hit the `Fork` button.
+This creates a copy of the repository in your GitHub account.

 2. `clone` the repository